RobTillaart/A1301/README.md

 ## Description

-The A1301 and A1302 are continuous-time, radiometric, linear Hall-effect sensors.
+The A1301 and A1302 are continuous-time, Ratio-metric, linear Hall-effect sensors.
 They are optimized to accurately provide a voltage output that is proportional to an applied magnetic field.
 These devices have a quiescent output voltage that is 50% of the supply voltage.